KokoBello/article-apimockserver/ARTICLE.md

 Some of these "supporting" systems we use to accomplish all this are already in place.
 Some are off-the-shelfe products, some are external and some are built by other teams.
 Either way, we mave more or less control over them, and basically every system has its unique use case on how to setup, and maintain its data.

+The idea with standalone mock servers isn't in any way new, and doesn't solve all problems, but we are really satisfied with how easily it was to get started, and the level of confidence we get with relatively low effort.
+I will deomstrate how we achived this, using a simple wrapper of the excelellent Wiremock framework.

 ## The problem

 As with all distributed platform, there's a challenge to achieve confidence that the platform, as a whole, actually works.
 At least to some acceptible degree.